bigov/vim_base/README.md

 ![Screenshot](assets/vim.png)
 ![Screenshot](assets/gvim.png)

-Clone the repository with submodules(!) to the

-  "~ / .vim" or "% USERPROFILE% \ vimfiles"

-folder (depending on your platform);
+Clone the repository with submodules(!) to the "~ / .vim" or "% USERPROFILE% \ vimfiles" folder (depending on your platform):

+$ git clone --recursive https://bigov@github.com/bigov/vim_base.git .vim

 Using custom TTF font: "DejaVu Sans Mono for Powerline".